ayrat555/ton/README.md

 The library requires:

-- libsodium 1.0.12 installed on your system
+- libsodium (1.0.12 or later) installed on your system
 - rust

 ## Installation